Skip to main content

 Configuration Schema File

-There is a schema file available for the DBOS configuration file schema in our GitHub repo.
+There is a schema file available for the DBOS configuration file schema on GitHub.
 This schema file can be used to provide an improved YAML editing experience for developer tools that leverage it.
 For example, the Visual Studio Code RedHat YAML extension provides tooltips, statement completion and real-time validation for editing DBOS config files.
 This extension provides multiple ways to associate a YAML file with its schema.
 The easiest is to simply add a comment with a link to the schema at the top of the config file:

 # yaml-language-server: $schema=https://github.com/dbos-inc/dbos-transact-py/blob/main/dbos/dbos-config.schema.json